 If you have more than one dog, this is your chance to give them the wedding of a lifetime.
 Now, you don't have to arrange an actual ceremony.
 Just throw a tuxedo on one of your dogs and a wedding gown on the other one.
-Or if you’re really in pinch, a tiny tiara will turn your dog bride into a princess ASAP.
 You’ll have a match made in heaven in no time.

 There are plenty of dog-shaped tuxedos and wedding gowns on the market, and you can find them in a variety of shapes.
 If you can get your pets to walk side by side down the street in their fancy wedding costumes, you are guaranteed to attract quite a few gasps from impressed strangers.

 Of course, getting a dog into a wedding dress isn't easy; you should be prepared for any struggles and wrestles.
 But it’ll be worth it in the end!

 There is nothing funnier than a dog that’s dressed up looking like another animal.
 People can't get enough of it!
 So consider getting your dog an animal costume.